The See of Things

 “No dumb girl.
 The stars can’t control the sea any more than the wind.”

-The old woman hesitated, reluctant to reveal the object’s intent with such eyes watching.
-But such a thing commanded an audience.
-It had come from the same source that made the old woman and therefore, had its task as well.
+What that was and why it had come to her shore, made her cross.
+Such things should not make such a crossing.
+It’s why the ghosts dared to leave the cliffs for a closer look.
+But such wonder was not hers to dwell in.
 She was to measure and nothing more, so she held the stick firmly to the slack in the rope and pulled the object from her pocket.
-Next, she placed it parallel to the stick.
-Yes, the girl was right, it had begun and a thing undone if, of extraordinary measure, meant it was time for an unraveling.
-But who would unravel?
-Even the stars and the invisible hand in the clouds watching couldn’t provide an answer as the old woman steadied her hand.
+She then placed the object parallel to the stick with her other hand.
+Yes, the girl was right, it had begun and a thing undone if, of extraordinary measure, meant an unraveling.
+But what would unravel?
+Even the stars and the invisible hand in the clouds watching had no answer.
+The old woman steadied her hand and placed the strange thing against the stick.

 Chapter 3- The Place You Know But Not How